Call for Submissions

 What we publish

-We welcome a variety of content from the workers’ perspective:
+We welcome a variety of contributions from the worker’s perspective:

-- Insight on specific situations like a first one-on-one, or general topics like escalating demands.
+- Insight on specific experiences like a first one-on-one, or general topics like escalating demands.

-- Analysis of what can be achieved through building collective power, contextualized within the long legacy of labor organizing in similar fields.
+- Analysis contextualized within the long legacy of labor organizing in other sectors.

 - Rebuttals to common anti-organizing sentiments, like the idea that “someone else will build this weapon” (they might not!).